youngbryanyu/simple-app-config/README.md

 ❗ Note: special environment variables take precedence over defaults set by the module, but will be overriden if the corresponding command line argument that affects the same field is set.

 ### CONFIG_DIR
-The `CONFIG_DIR` environment variable can be set to specify a custom path to the `/config` directory when searching for the config file to load.
-This will override any defaults set by the module.
+The `CONFIG_DIR` environment variable can be set to specify a custom path to the `/config` directory.
 This can be either an absolute path or a relative path.
 If it is a relative path, it will be relative to the current working directory.

-However, if the path specified by `CONFIG_PATH` doesn't exist it, the directory of where `/config` resides will be set to the default which is the current working directory.
+If the path specified by `CONFIG_DIR` is invalid, then the default path to the directory containing the `/config` directory will remain the current working directory.

 ### CONFIG_PATH
 The `CONFIG_PATH` environment variable can be set to specify a custom path to the config file to use.
 This can be either an absolute path or a relative path.
 This path is not affected by a directory set by the `--config-dir` command line argument or `CONFIG_DIR` environment variable, so any relative path will always be relative to the current working directory.

-However, if the path specified by `CONFIG_PATH` doesn't exist, it will try to find the path of the config file from any other path determined based on the environment.
+If the path specified by `CONFIG_PATH` is invalid, the module will attempt to search the config directory to find the config file matching the environment.

 ### NODE_ENV
 The `NODE_ENV` environment variable is standard and used to set the current environment of the application.
 This will override the default environment which is set to `development`.

 ### ENV_NAMES
-The `ENV_NAMES` command line argument can be used to specify custom environment names that your application uses for different environments (e.g. alpha, beta, etc).
-This will override the default environment names of `development` , `testing`, `staging`, and `production`.
+The `ENV_NAMES` environment variable can be used to specify custom environment names that your application uses for different environments (e.g. alpha, beta, etc).
+If you specify custom environment names, your  `.env` files must follow the following naming convention of `.env.<custom-environment-name>`, and your config files must follow the naming convention of `<custom-environment-name>.json`.

+### ENV_DIR
+The `ENV_DIR` environment variable can be set to specify a custom path to the `.env` file.
+This can be either an absolute path or a relative path.
+If it is a relative path, it will be relative to the current working directory.

+If the path specified by `ENV_DIR` doesn't exist, then the default path to the directory containing the .env files will remain the current working directory.

 ### ENV_PATH
-The `ENV_PATH` command line argument can be set to specify a custom path to the `.env` file.

-This will override any other path determined based on the environment
+The `ENV_PATH` environment variable can be set to specify a custom path to the `.env` file to use.
+This can be either an absolute path or a relative path.
+This path is not affected by a directory set by the `--env-dir` command line argument or `ENV_DIR` environment variable, so any relative path will always be relative to the current working directory.

-However, if the path specified by `ENV_PATH` doesn't exist it will try to load a .env file from any other path determined based on the environment.
+If the path specified by `environment variable` is invalid, the module will attempt to search the `.env` directory to find the `.env` file matching the environment.

 ## API